Joint Subcommittee Studying Measures to Reduce Emissions from Coal-Carrying Railroad Cars

 Jump to navigation Jump to search

-In accordance with the 1997 Virginia Senate Joint Resolution No. 257, railroad companies in Virginia are required to submit annual reports to the General Assembly about coal dust blown from moving trains in the Commonwealth.
-The reports are meant to summarize efforts to identify and mitigate fugitive coal dust emissions from rail corridors and facilities in Virginia.[1]
+In accordance with the 1997 Virginia Senate Joint Resolution No. 257, railroad companies in Virginia are required to submit annual reports to the Virginia General Assembly on coal dust pollution that is blown from moving trains in Virginia.
+These reports must summarize efforts to identify and mitigate fugitive coal dust emissions along Virginia's rail corridors.

 Documents